Join the Pesticide Free SLC Campaign!

 One of the most controversial is glyphosate—the main ingredient in the weed killer Roundup.
 In 2015, the World Health Organization classified it as a probable carcinogen.
 It’s sprayed on common agricultural crops like cotton, soya beans, and corn.
 It’s also common in many products used on personal lawns and landscapes.

 Recent research is showing that human exposure has increased by 500% in the last two decades and, unfortunately, studies into the health effects on humans are lacking.
-The European Union is in the midst of deciding whether to phase it out.
+Germany and 13 other countries have ended their use of glyphosate.

 Chemical fertilizers can also pose problems, by making soil and turf dependent on more and more inputs.
 Fertilizer run-off is also a big problem, and one of the contributors to Utah’s recent spate of toxic algal blooms.